dreamcatcher-tech/network/Inbox/2025-06-20 0923 an end to end artifact test.md

 if we make a dedicated page, and then can change the server url and run it on localhost if we want.

-? how can we get to reproducibility
+? how can we get to reproducibility or the infrastructure ?